Baccalà in zimino (Cod Simmered in Swiss Chard)

 Salt cod needs to soak to soften and eliminate its excess salt, typically between 24 hours (when it will still be quite briny which is the way I like it) but as much as 48 hours (if you prefer a milder taste, more akin to fresh fish).

 That said, occasionally I’ve found salt cod that’s been only lightly salted.
 It only needed 8 hours soaking.
-Others are so heavily salted that they need the full 48 hours.
+Others are so heavily salted that they need the full 48 hours (or even longer).
 In any event, there are sometime indications on the package.
-If not, I’d go with 24 hours as a default.
+If not, I’d go with 24 hours as a default, and give it a little taste test.
 Do try to change the water several times during the soak.
 I usually rinse the salt cod to begin with, the change the water at least once before I go to sleep.
 If the first hour or two.
 I try to get in a third change at some point, but it’s less critical.

 And as I mentioned at the top, this recipe for baccalà in zimino also works very well with fresh cod.
 In fact, you may have to resort to it as salt cod seems to be getting harder and harder to source, at least where I live.
 And when you do find it, it costs an arm and a leg.
 Another reasonably firm fleshed fish can do the job.
 Halibut or monkfish, for example, would be fine choices.